updated on 16 November 2021

 Many law firms and barristers' chambers run, respectively, training contract and pupillage interviews at the end of each vacation scheme and mini-pupillage, and make a sizeable proportion of their offers to those candidates who complete placements with them, so the importance of these schemes is clear.

-All of the solicitors we have spoken to who qualified from non-law backgrounds agree - prior experiences and skills outside of law can be a real advantage.
-One economics graduate, now a solicitor, said: "An economics student who applies to commercial law firms can feel confident that he or she has a competitive advantage by understanding the workings of an economy, and the drivers behind corporate decisions and growth."
+All of the solicitors we have spoken to who qualified from non-law backgrounds agree – prior experiences and skills outside of law can be a real advantage.
+One economics graduate, now a solicitor, says: "An economics student who applies to commercial law firms can feel confident that they have a competitive advantage by understanding the workings of an economy, and the drivers behind corporate decisions and growth."

 A biochemistry graduate points out that her degree has proven useful at both the application stage and in practice: "I applied to law firms that had strong IP and life sciences practices, where I could sell my scientific background on the basis that I understood life sciences business.
 I felt it would be an advantage to be able to discuss with clients the scientific concepts that underpin their products."